-How We Deploy Predictive Analytics in Pilsen
+How We Build Predictive Analytics in Pilsen

 We connect to your POS, reservation system, or sales records and combine your data with Pilsen-specific external signals: the cultural event calendar including Dia de los Muertos, Fiesta del Sol, Posadas, and Three Kings Day.
 We add Second Fridays art walk schedules, weather forecasts, and seasonal patterns.
 Then we build forecasting models calibrated to your business.
 For restaurants on 18th Street, we forecast daily covers and popular menu item demand with event-day adjustments.
 For retail shops near Ashland Avenue, we predict product demand by category with cultural holiday awareness.
 For galleries near the National Museum of Mexican Art and Halsted, we forecast exhibition attendance and purchasing activity based on artist reputation, subject matter, and marketing engagement metrics.